magicbitlk/Magicbit-Arduino/index.rst

 Activity
 ***********
- Create a program that plays one frequency when one push button on the board pressed, and another frequency when the other push button when pressed.
+.. note:: Create a program that plays one frequency when one push button on the board pressed, and another frequency when the other push button when pressed.

+.. raw:: latex

+    \newpage

 ****************************************